 The case of KUFET stands out in its unique position of combining an informal character of guiding with a low profit motive.
-Amongst all the operators studied this combination provided the most intimate of tour experiences.
-We suggest that higher informality limits the potential expansion of slum tourism while more formal operations like those of RTT are able to attract more tourists and are hence better geared to the establishment of a new attraction.
+Amongst all the operators studied, this combination provided the most intimate of tour experiences, however one that also severely limits expansion because of the importance of the guides personality.
+We suggest that higher informality generally limits the potential expansion of slum tourism, while more formal operations like those of RTT are able to attract more tourists and are hence better geared to the establishment of a new attraction.

-We did not investigate tourist preferences or motivations directly but we found that tour guides in the different locations offer both more formal experiences as well as more intimate and personal ones in the different tours, presumably responding to different individual tourist demands.
+We did not investigate tourist preferences or motivations directly, but we found that tour guides in the different locations offer both more formal experiences as well as more intimate and personal ones in the different tours, presumably responding to different individual tourist demands.
 In all cases tourists were given options for of potential interaction and intervention (Best, 2012).
-There was a broad range of these offerings, from slum products to volunteering, from advertising and co-creating the slum as destination to committing permanent donations to individuals and projects.
-One of the tour guides’ central role seems to lie in enabling tourist to intervene, contribute and act towards supporting and developing the slum.
+There was a broad range of these offerings, from helping to create export markets for slum products to volunteering, and from advertising and co-creating the slum as destination to committing permanent donations to individuals and projects.
+One of the tour guides’ central role seems to lie in enabling tourist to intervene, contribute, and act towards supporting and developing the slum.
 We did not investigate the salience of those offers for intervention, but their centrality points to slum tourism’s role as a response to increasing levels of social inequality globally (Frenzel, 2014).

 An important additional finding concerns the role of international ties.
 Jensen (2009, 2010) argued that social ties may provide an important ingredient to the formation of new destinations.
 In the destinations investigated in this paper, social ties to non-residents were equally or, in the case of RTT, more important than local ties.
 RTT made Dharavi into an attraction without local social ties.
-In Kibera all tour operators are partfounded or co-initiated by non-resident foreigners.
-In slum tourism it seems that the making of an attraction does not necessitate local social ties from the outset.
+In Kibera all tour operators are part-founded or co-initiated by non-resident foreigners.
+In slum tourism, it seems that the making of an attraction does not necessitate local social ties from the outset.
 Non-residents, pioneering visitors and tourists, play a central role in making a new attraction in slum tourism, an aspect overlooked by previous research on tour guiding that has emphasised the importance of local social ties.

 Conclusion